TheImagingSource/tiscamera/doc/pages/tcam-properties-load-save.rst

 - value contains the actual value.
 The interpretation of this field is done automatically.

-In the case of an error a message will the written to TCAM_LOG.
+In the case of an error a message will the written to the GStreamer log.
 The property will be ignored.

 Properties of the type 'button' are not added to a state description.